Travel guide

 How many GB do I need for a 10-day trip to Germany?

 For a 10-day trip to Germany, we recommend between 8-12 GB.
 This covers moderate use of maps, social media, messaging, and searches.
 If you plan to upload many photos or videos, or work remotely, consider 15-20 GB.
-Very light use (primarily hotel Wi-Fi) can manage with 5-6 GB, but it's better to have extra margin so you don't run out of data in the middle of your trip.
+Very light use (mainly hotel Wi-Fi) can manage with 5-6 GB, but it's better to have extra margin so you don't run out of data in the middle of your trip.

-Does eSIM work in all German cities?
+Does the eSIM work in all German cities?

-Which German carriers does PuraSim's eSIM use?
+Which German operators does PuraSim's eSIM use?

 Can I activate my eSIM before arriving in Germany?